seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

 # How are you going to create a new instance of an ApplicationContext?

 ApplicationContext is just an interface so first you have to choose the implementation that best suits your needs.
-In case of XML you just supply an Spring XML Configuration Metadata file; and in case of annotations you will need a configuration class annotated with @Configuration.
+In case of annotations you will need a configuration class annotated with @Configuration.
+In case of XML you just supply an Spring XML Configuration Metadata file.

 # Can you describe the lifecycle of a Spring Bean in an ApplicationContext?